Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 Those are just few hints from this report that show how can be powerful to embrace these philosophy and solutions.
 For IT companies also it open new doors for business like this [Tidelift's report explains to getting more developers](https://tidelift.com/subscription/managed-open-source-survey).

-Let’s consider that a way to start a relationship in the way others expect this to happen, like the fish: when we move it from its tank to a new one, we make sure the temperature of the tanks is consistent and the environment is similar, to avoid it any shock whatsoever.
+Let's consider that a way to start a relationship in the way others expect this to happen, like the fish: when we move it from its tank to a new one, we make sure the temperature of the tanks is consistent and the environment is similar, to avoid it any shock whatsoever.
 The next chapter approaches a bit how to improve the quality of your learnings with this new philosophy.
-Now that you joined, what’s next?
+Now that you joined, what's next?
-It’s up to you, doing the triage you learned more things on how the project is organized, who does what, who works on what, where to find the right people to help you without being overwhelmed by the hugeness of the community, you learned to estimate response time and also the actions you can take from there.
+It's up to you, doing the triage you learned more things on how the project is organized, who does what, who works on what, where to find the right people to help you without being overwhelmed by the hugeness of the community, you learned to estimate response time and also the actions you can take from there.
 Next chapter is about how to maximize the Contributor Mode.
 I call it so because I am a nerd, and probably because eating so much candies, chocolate, liquirice, fruits and the like, I get to drink not enough coffee.